TarunKumarKofax/tarunkumarkofax.github.io/pages/pages-root-folder/index.md

 widget3:
   title: "Business Process Management"
   url: 'https://www.fivenest.tech/aboutus/'
-  text: 'Total Agility’s industry leading support for Dynamic Case Management delivers support for non-standardized and unpredictable processes, whilst improved operational performance visibility is delivered'
+  text: 'TotalAgility industry leading support for Dynamic Case Management delivers support for non-standardized and unpredictable processes, whilst improved operational performance visibility is delivered'
 #
 # Use the call for action to show a button on the frontpage
 #